angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 what you can but be mindful that sometimes you cannot play around everything and need to accept if they have the one corner case card.

-In the next section we shall explore sideboard choices and theory which will help you with some of the decisions or scenarios presented in this chapter.
+## Next Steps

+Now we have a lot of piles under our belt it is time to think on what sort of deck construction we are looking for.
+In the next section we shall discuss the deck building and the theorycrafting behind it to help you try and work out what sort of Doomsday list you want to play.